-Creating a marketing campaign might sound simple enough, but implementing a proper strategy with a multi-channel approach is easier said than done.
-In order to truly maximize your fundraising efforts and better engage with the individuals who help fund your mission, an integration between direct mail marketing and a digital channel is a huge step in the right direction.
+Creating a marketing campaign might sound simple enough, but implementing a strategy with a multichannel approach is easier said than done.
+Integrating your direct mail and digital marketing outreach can truly maximize your fundraising efforts and help you better engage with the individuals who fund your mission.

 - Build long-term donor relationships

 Direct mail is a non-invasive way to call on your donors and prospects to support your nonprofit and build your brand.
 With this strategy in your marketing toolkit, your organization can easily interact with your donors, build long-term relationships, educate them about your organization, and invite them to participate.